-The indicator is the number of students within the cohort who graduate within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.
-This indicator is the numerator for the calculation of an institutional graduation rate as per the national standard calculation.
+The indicator is the number of students within the cohort who initially enrolled at Louisiana Tech and who graduated from any public Louisiana university within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.
+This indicator is the numerator for the standard calculation of the institutional statewide graduation rate.